Tell el-Far'ah (South): Identification

 with Biblical Shur.
 E. A. Knauf and H. M. Niemann locate Ziklag at the site.
-The actual identification is still in dispute.

-History of occupation
+History

-Bronze Age
+Middle Bronze Age

-The site was lightly occupied beginning in the Middle Bronze Age II, circa 1600 BC.
+The site was lightly occupied beginning in the Middle Bronze Age IIB-IIC/III (c.
+1600 BC).
 The town had fortifications, a city gate, and a moat and is generally identified as a Hyksos settlement.

+Late Bronze Age

+18th Dynasty

-Starting around 1500 BC many of the numerous city-states of southern Canaan came under direct Egyptian control or became vassal states.
+Starting around 1550 BC many of the numerous city-states of southern Canaan came under direct Egyptian control or became vassal states.

+19th Dynasty

-Control became more direct in the Late Bronze Age during the times of pharaohs Seti I (1294–1279 BC), Ramesses II (1279–1213 BC), Merneptah (1213–1203 BC), and Ramesses III (1184–1153 BC).
+During the 19th dynasty, the area was under direct control of Seti I (1294–1279 BC), Ramesses II (1279–1213 BC), Merneptah (1213–1203 BC).
 It is believed that the site of Tell el-Far’ah (South) became an Egyptian administrative center and garrison during this time.
 A large, 600 square meter, monumental building was constructed (called the "Governor’s Residency" by Petrie).
 It was built of mud bricks on a baked brick foundation using Egyptian methods.
 Egyptian finds included pottery, scarabs, amulets, and two bowls with Egyptian hieratic inscriptions (related to tax collection).
 There is scholarly debate of whether Egyptians were living at the site or "Egyptian inspired" locals.
+Seti II is the last Pharaoh mentioned by finds at the site, before the site was destroyed.

 Iron Age

+Philistine period

 The Petrie excavation found a large number of tombs and graves with pottery having a close connection with Mycenae Greek which Petrie termed "Philistine", a designation which has been maintained.
 These remains lie above a destruction layer which contained a jar shard with the mark of Egyptian pharaoh Seti II (c.
 1203 BC to 1197 BC) which sets a "no earlier than" date for the "Philistine" finds.

+In Iron I, the fauna of Tell el-Far’ah South was different than that of the Philistine sites, notwithstanding the fact that the material culture was strongly influenced by the Philistine culture.